COSMA job queues

 256

-The quarterly allocation can can be found out in the COSMA usage pages, you’ll need your COSMA username, and password or token (generated using the cusagetoken command) to see these.
+The quarterly allocation can can be found out in the COSMA usage pages, you’ll need your COSMA username and password to see these.
+However, COSMA5 is no longer listed here as no DiRAC allocations are awarded on it.

 Jobs within the same queue are scheduled using a fairshare arrangement so each user initially has the same priority.
 This is then weighted using a resources used formula.